University of Texas at Austin: Establishment

-Expansion and growth
+Early 20th century development

 The old Main Building of the university was built in a Victorian-Gothic style and served as the central point of the campus's 40 acre site, and was used for nearly all purposes.
 But by the 1930s, discussions arose about the need for new library space, and the Main Building was razed in 1934, despite the objections of many students and faculty.
 The modern-day tower and Main Building were constructed in its place.

 In 1916, a contentious dispute erupted between Texas Governor James E. Ferguson and the University of Texas over faculty appointments.
 Ferguson's attempt to influence these appointments led to a retaliatory veto of the university's budget, jeopardizing its operations.
 Subsequently, Ferguson was impeached by the Texas House of Representatives, convicted by the Senate on charges including misapplication of public funds, and removed from office.

 In 1921, the legislature appropriated $1.35 million to purchase land next to the main campus.
 However, expansion was hampered by the restriction against using state revenues to fund construction of university buildings as set forth in Article 7, Section 14 of the Constitution.
 With the completion of Santa Rita No. 1 well and the discovery of oil on university-owned lands in 1923, the university added significantly to its Permanent University Fund.
 The additional income from Permanent University Fund investments allowed for bond issues in 1931 and 1947, which allowed the legislature to address funding for the university along with the Agricultural and Mechanical College (now known as Texas A&M University).
 With sufficient funds to finance construction on both campuses, on April 8, 1931, the Forty Second Legislature passed H.B.
 368. which dedicated the Agricultural and Mechanical College a 1/3 interest in the Available University Fund, the annual income from Permanent University Fund investments.

 In 1929, the University of Texas was inducted into the Association of American Universities.